 Converting large assemblies with numerous unique components to PDF can be both time-consuming and memory- intensive.
 For best results, create a tessellated representation of the assembly using PRC conversion settings.
-If the CAD file includes saved tessellation entities, Tetra4D Converter uses these entities instead of creating a new ones.
+If the CAD file includes saved tessellation entities, Tetra4D Converter uses these entities instead of creating a new one.

-- 1. Choose File -> Create PDF -> From File -> Select the 3D file or part. - 2.
+- 1. Choose File > Create PDF > From File, and select the 3D file or part. - 2.
 In the 3D PD Converter Conversion dialog box, click the Import tab. - 3.
 Click Assembly to select the appropriate file path for part files, and click OK. - 4.
 Click the Optimize tab and choose PRC Tessellation (Faceted) from the Format menu. - 5.
 From the Level of Detail menu, select Medium.
 Select any other options, and then click OK.